 - Windows will be opened to allow for natural ventilation.

 - As a result of a staggered schedule, hallway congestion will be reduced drastically.
-Only one cohort will be in a hallway at a time.
+Only one stable groups will be in a hallway at a time.

 - Moreover, there will be designated ingress and egress points (with appropriate signage) to dissuade hallway congestion.